Limited Submission Funding Opportunities

 LIMITED SUBMISSION PROCESS

-Before submitting a proposal to an opportunity with submission limits, you must follow Kent State’s limited submission process to secure authorization from the university (or, as appropriate, your college, school, department or regional campus).
+Before submitting a proposal to an opportunity with submission limits, follow Kent State’s limited submission process to secure authorization from the university (or, as appropriate, your college, school, department or regional campus).
 The Vice President for Research provides the authorization for “per institution” or “per university” submission opportunities.
 The dean, director or chair will determine authorization for those opportunities with college, school, department or campus limitations, as appropriate.

 If an institution submits more than the allowable number of applications to a program with submission limitations, all applications from that institution will likely be disqualified.
 Therefore, it is imperative that the proper steps are followed and authorization is secured.
 Selected proposals must be submitted through OSP and must follow university policies and agency guidelines.